Laura087/CouchV2/README.md

 ####WINDOWS - working

-manually install the driver for libusb so the motor controllers work (im working on a way to package this) compile.bat run.bat
+manually install the driver for libusb so the motor controllers work (I have been using zadig to do this) compile.bat run.bat

 ####LINUX - working

-TYPE:
+In ubuntu the xbox controller driver is installed already In debian you need to apt-get install xboxdrv
+Then run it with sudo xboxdrv

 mkdir bin
 ./compile
 ./run

-####LINUX ARM (Rasperry Pi) - so far working - testing incomplete
+####LINUX ARM (Rasperry Pi - Raspbian) - so far working - testing incomplete

-TYPE:
+Only tested in raspbian
+apt-get install xboxdrv
+sudo xbox drv

 mkdir bin
 ./compile-pi
 ./run-pi